 The Tibetan medical system is one of the world's oldest known medical traditions.
+It is a complete metaphysical tradition encompassing all parts of the energetic bodies.

 It is practiced throughout Tibet/China and the Himalayan kingdoms of Bhutan, Nepal, Ladakh, and Sikkim.
 Refugee physicians have further brought Tibetan Medicine to India, Russia, Europe, and North America.